 Return the pan to the hob and turn the heat up to medium-high.
 Allow the jam to bubble and boil, testing the temperature every few minutes with a food thermometer (I used my Thermapen) until the setting point of 105C/ 221F is reached.
 This will take around 10 minutes

-Take the pan off the heat, stir in the butter (if using) and allow to cool for 10 minutes before decanting into sterilised jars
+Take the pan off the heat, stir in the butter (if using) and allow to cool for 10 minutes before decanting into sterilised jars.
+Top with a disc of wax paper (optional)

-Seal the jars and let cool completely before labelling
+Seal the jars immediately, turn them upside down and let cool completely before labelling

 Just before you go, I have a few more jam and conserve recipes you might be interested in.
 They’re all small batch: